freesky-edward/freesky-edward.github.io/_posts/2017-08-23-snapshot-in-kubernetes.md

 ## Snapshot In Kubernetes

-I am start to research the snapshot[1] implementation in Kubernetes(k8s for shoter) these days, now I'd like to introduce the detailed process how k8s to support volume snapshot.
+I am starting to learn the snapshot[1] implementation in Kubernetes(k8s for shoter) from few days ago, now I'd like to introduce the detailed process how k8s to support volume snapshot.

-As you may know, k8s design all of model in it as an alone
+As you may know.   .....